long-hp/wil-react-sticky/README.md

 # Wil React Sticky
-Sticky Component For Header, Sidebar ...
+Sticky Component For Header, Sidebar, Section list ...
 Useful when a sidebar is too tall or too short compared to the rest of the content.

 ### Installation